 - a) Requirements for all new local utility and telecommunications services required in the Planning District shall be identified in the Master Environmental Servicing Plan, the Development Phasing Plan and the Functional Servicing Reports.
 All utilities and telecommunications lines within the Secondary Plan area shall be located underground and shall be located in a joint use utility trench. - b) The Town will require that to the greatest extent possible, public and private utilities shall be planned and constructed in a coordinated manner.
 Utility and telecommunication services shall be planned to be located underground and shall be grouped wherever possible within public road allowances or appropriate easements.
 Where required, above ground utility fixtures shall be located, and grouped when feasible, to minimize visual impact and designed in conformity with Town policies and consistent with the Langstaff Gateway Streetscape and Urban Design Guidelines.
-Utility providers will be innovative containing encouraged to be in utility and telecommunication services, including joint use of streetscape features and furniture. - c) Utility and telecommunication services shall be permitted in all land use designations subject to detailed engineering designs to be approved by the Town.
-Services located within the Environmental Area land use designations as shown on Schedule 'AA' - Detailed Land Use shall be minimized, and shall coincide with required road rights-of-way wherever possible.
-Where a single loaded road is approved to adjoin lands designated Environmental Protection Area, services should be confined to the edge of the road right-of-way farthest from the Environmental Protection Area designation, wherever possible. - d) Prior to development approval, utility and telecommunications providers shall be requested to confirm that existing, upgraded or new services will be available to support proposed development, at the appropriate locations within the Planning District. - e) The Town will support the provision of electronic communications technology involving high capacity fiber optics to enhance telecommunications services within the Secondary Plan area.
+Utility providers will be encouraged to be innovative in containing utility and telecommunication services, including joint use of streetscape features and furniture.

+- c) Utility and telecommunication services shall be permitted in all land use designations, with the exception of the Environmental Protection Area (EPA) and the Parks and Open Space designations, subject to detailed engineering designs to be approved by the Town.
+Where a single loaded road is approved to adjoin lands designated Environmental Protection Area, services should be confined to the edge of the road right-of-way farthest from the Environmental Protection Area designation, wherever possible.
+In the case of EPA Valleyland, the provisions of Section 6.7 of this Secondary Plan shall apply. - d) Prior to development approval, utility and telecommunications providers shall be requested to confirm that existing, upgraded or new services will be available to support proposed development, at the appropriate locations within the Planning District. - e) The Town will support the provision of electronic communications technology involving high capacity fiber optics to enhance telecommunications services within the Secondary Plan area.